 At this same time, Manhattan was becoming the trendy place to be and the price of housing skyrocketed.
 Artists and musicians who once populated the area needed to find a new place to call their home.
 Naturally, they were drawn to Long Island City and its abandoned unhindered light and spacious lofts.
 This community quickly became one of the most artistic places in the state.

-In 1980, an old bread factory was converted into Silvercup Studios, most commonly known as the birth place to Sex and the City, one of HBO’s most famous shows of all time.
+In 1980, an old bread factory was converted into Silvercup Studios, most commonly known as the birthplace of Sex and the City, one of HBO’s most famous shows of all time.

 Soon, colleges, museums and a plethora of art galleries emerged.
 High rise housing was built to accommodate the growth, and anyone interested in any aspect of art found themselves attracted to the area.